GP the IT Historian

-This is an interesting historical document., covering an area of the industry that never received much attention.
-It's particularly strong on Fujitsu, which never received much attention in US coverage of this important part of the industry.
+This is an interesting historical document., covering an area of the industry that deserves to be better known.
+It's particularly strong on Fujitsu, which never received much attention in the US press.
 This 100 page report was written for US research company CTR in 1991.

 A long article (9,500 words) on the history of computing for Australian Personal Computer magazine (2003).
 Strong on the evolution of microcomputers.

 A 15,000 word chapter I wrote as part of a multi-author book on the global software industry in 2004.
 In the academic style. with extensive footnotes on sources,